Dataprove/Dataprovetool/README.md

 EXTERNAL ATTACKER CASE:

-Besides the following architecture, the external attackers who can eavesdrop the data transmission can have and link name with address.
+Besides the following architecture, the external attackers who can eavesdrop the data during transmission can have and link name with address.

 ![alt text](https://github.com/Dataprove/Dataprovetool/blob/main/Pictures%20for%20user%20manual/exatt.png)